AliZagham1/Moneta/README.md

 # Moneta - Personal Finance Dashboard 💰📊

-Moneta is a **full-stack personal finance dashboard** designed to help users track their **income, expenses, transactions, and financial trends** with an intuitive UI and real-time data visualization.
+Moneta is a smart personal finance tool designed to simplify expense tracking and budgeting.
+With features like real-time income vs. expenses analysis, interactive charts, CSV uploads, and secure authentication, it provides a seamless way to gain insights into financial habits.
 ---

 ## **📌 Key Features & Screenshots**